dieulot/instantclick-website/README.md

 You’ll need PHP 5.4 and nginx to run the preview app, you’ll need PHP 5.4 to generate the static files.

 The content (HTML) is in `pages/`.
-It’s organized by folders, those folders aren’t visible in the URL when visiting the site.
+It’s organized by folders on disk but those folders’ names aren’t visible in the URL when visiting the site.

 ## Deploying with Git